Webhooks Triggers

 Webhook Triggers and the Webhook Listener are currently in Limited Preview and may change without notice.
 Access is invite-only.
 Self-nomination form is here.
 Production use is approved but may be subject to interruptions or breaking changes.

-Webhook triggers let your ambient agents react to events from your apps in real time.
-External systems (the provider) send an HTTP request to your Moveworks Listener (the receiver).
-The Listener validates and parses the request into an event, which can trigger one or more plugins to run your process.
+Webhook triggers enable ambient agents to respond to events from applications in real time.
+External systems (the provider) send an HTTP request to the Listener (the receiver).
+The Listener validates and parses the request into an event, which activates one or more plugins to execute processes.

-1. Provider → Listener.
-An external app sends a webhook to your Webhook URL (generated when you create a Listener).
-The Listener is Moveworks’ endpoint that “listens” for incoming webhook requests.
+- Provider → Listener.
+An external application sends a webhook to the Webhook URL, generated when creating a Listener.
+The Listener captures incoming requests.

-2. Listener → Event.
-Moveworks authenticates/validates the request, optionally verifies a signature, parses the body (JSON in LP), and creates an event.
+- Listener → Event.
+Moveworks authenticates and validates the request, optionally verifies a signature, parses the body and query parameters, and generates an event.

-3. Event → Plugin(s).
-Matching plugins are evaluated and triggered; your configured process runs (actions, approvals, etc.).
-Observability is available via dedicated logs.
+- Event → Plugin(s).
+Matching plugins are evaluated and activated, executing configured processes (actions, approvals, etc.).

 Key concepts

-• Listener.
-Moveworks’ receiver for webhook requests.
-Create one per source or reuse across sources—your choice.
+- Listener.
+Moveworks' receiver for webhook requests.
+Create one per source or reuse across sources.

-• Provider vs. Receiver.
-The provider (e.g., GitHub, Workday, DocuSign) sends webhooks; Moveworks (your Listener) receives them.
+- Provider vs. Receiver.
+The provider (e.g., GitHub, Workday, DocuSign) sends webhooks, while Moveworks (your Listener) receives them.

 Authentication & security

-• Signature (HMAC) verification – recommended.
-Configure a shared secret so Moveworks can verify the request originated from your provider.
+- Signature (HMAC) verification - configure a shared secret to allow Moveworks to confirm the request originates from your provider.

 Why secure?
 Without auth/signature, anyone who knows your URL can attempt to trigger your workflow.
 Unsecured listeners are heavily rate-limited (e.g., 1 req / 10s) vs. significantly higher limits for secured listeners.